 For any prime number , the ring of -adic integers (which, to avoid possible confusion with the ring used in modular arithmetic, is also written as ) may be described in one of several ways:

 To the person on the street, it may be described as (the ring of) numbers written in base , but allowing infinite expansions to the left.
 Thus, numbers of the form

 where , added and multiplied with the usual method of carrying familiar from adding and multiplying ordinary integers.

-Alternatively, it is the limit, in the category of (unital) rings, of the diagram
+More abstractly, it is the limit , in the category of (unital) rings, of the diagram

-also considered as a topological ring if the limit is taken in the category of topological rings, and taking the rings in the diagram to have discrete topologies.
+This is also a limit in the category of topological rings, taking the rings in the diagram to have discrete topologies.

 Relation to profinite completion of the integers